-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 In recent years, research has resumed, funded by private sponsors such as MAPS.

 The treatment protocol in the current trial calls for a 12-week course of psychotherapy with specially-trained therapists.
-During that time, there are two or three daylong sessions which begin with the patient swallowing a calibrated dose of MDMA in pill form.
+During that time, there are two or three daylong sessions, which begin with the patient swallowing a calibrated dose of MDMA in pill form.

 A team of two therapists, generally one man and one woman, then guides the patient through the eight-hour MDMA "session."
 Later, there's follow-up talk therapy, without the drug, to help the patient process any feelings, thoughts or impressions that came up while under the influence of the drug.

-"MDMA allows you to contact feelings and sensations in a much more direct way," explains Saj Razvi, a Colorado-based psychotherapist who was a clinical investigator in the phase 2 trials.
+"MDMA allows you to contact feelings and sensations in a much more direct way," explains Saj Razvi, a Colorado-based psychotherapist who was a clinical investigator in the Phase 2 trials.

 It's not completely understood how MDMA works on the brain.
 The psychoactive drug boosts chemicals like serotonin and oxytocin.
 It also tamps down activity in the amygdala, a part of the brain that processes fear.
 This may lead to a state characterized by heightened feelings of safety and social connection.

-That allows patients to revisit traumatic memories and unpack those moments, without triggering the same panic.
+That allows patients to revisit traumatic memories and unpack those moments without triggering the same panic.

 "Trauma happens in isolation," Razvi says.
 "One of the things that MDMA does is, really, lets you know that you are not alone."